Oracle-Exam-Preparation/OCP/README.md

 ## Referenceable Objects and References.
-* We can summarize this principle with the following two rules:
+* We can summarize this principle with the following two rules: <br/>
-   1. The type of the object determines which properties exist within the object in memory.
+   1. The type of the object determines which properties exist within the object in memory. <br/>
-   2. The type of the reference to the object determines which methods and variables are accessible to the Java program.
+   2. The type of the reference to the object determines which methods and variables are accessible to the Java program. <br/>
-* An object is an instance of a class created from it using the new keyword.
+* An object is an instance of a class created from it using the new keyword. <br/>
 * Classes, interfaces, arrays, enumerations and, annotations are the in Java are reference types in Java.
-Reference variables hold the objects/values of reference types in Java
+Reference variables hold the objects/values of reference types in Java. <br/>